Khaled-print/MonteCarloOptions/README.md

-# Monte Carlo Option Pricing Model
+# Monte Carlo Option Pricing Model with Greeks

 ## Overview

 This repository contains a Python-based implementation of a **Monte Carlo Simulation** model for option pricing.
-The model focuses on pricing European Call and Put options using a Monte Carlo method, which simulates the price paths of the underlying asset through a geometric Brownian motion (GBM).
+The model focuses on pricing European Call and Put options using a Monte Carlo method, which simulates the price paths of the underlying asset through a Geometric Brownian Motion (GBM).
+Additionally, the model calculates the option Greeks (Delta, Gamma, Vega, Theta, and Rho), providing a comprehensive view of how various factors affect option prices.

 ### What You’ll Find Here

 - **Monte Carlo Simulation**: A robust method for pricing derivatives, particularly when dealing with complex payoffs or when analytical solutions are impractical.
 - **Geometric Brownian Motion**: The underlying asset price is modeled using GBM, a standard approach in financial modeling.
 - **European Options**: The model is designed to price European-style options, meaning the option can only be exercised at maturity.
+- **Option Greeks**: The model calculates Delta, Gamma, Vega, Theta, and Rho, which are essential for understanding the sensitivity of option prices to various factors.

 ## How It Works